-Women in Philanthropy SCORE grants program is pleased to announce the availability of funds through the Community Service Leadership Council.
+OHIO Women supports the SCORE grants program and we are pleased to announce the availability of funds through the Community Service Leadership Council.
 The SCORE grants are designed to assist student organizations with the costs of implementing volunteer service projects.
 SCORE stands for Student, Community, Outreach, Resource, Endowment.

 End Slavery Movement

 Received a $500.00 to help put on End Slavery Week.
 ESM works to end modern-day slavery and actively takes a role in the Athens Community.